chrismatteson/hierafacterblog/README.md

   - datacenter/%{datacenter}
   - common

 The first objection I usually hear is something along the lines of "But we need a layer for X".
 To that I challenge clients if they really need the additional layer or if it fits into one of the existing layers.
 The vast majority of the differentiation they want tends to fit into the application layer.
-Having a ton of different applications with some data overlap is preferable to having too many layers with too little differentation.
+Having a ton of different applications with some data overlap is preferable to having too many layers with too little differentiation.

 Quickly from there the conversation moves onto how to create the facts for %{team}, %{application} and %{datacenter}.
 While there isn't a universal answer for how to create these facts, there is often one of a few possible methods that solve this problem for the vast majority of clients.

-Ultimately the goal is to find a way which can programatically determine the answer to what is the X for this node?
+Ultimately the goal is to find a way which can programmatically determine the answer to what is the X for this node?
 To do this, we look to what pieces of information are already a part of or attached to the node.
-I'll outline these appraoches below:
+I'll outline these approaches below:

 ## Parse Existing Fact
 Sysadmins have been attaching metadata to servers for a very long time in the form of hostnames.
 Many organizations still tag information such as datacenter, application and team in the name of the system.
 Facter by default already creates a fact for hostname, so we can parse that existing fact to generate new facts.